David Baines: Campaigns

-Baines has actively worked to help tackle anti-social behaviour in St Helens North and particularly on high streets.
-He has supported the Shop Kind Campaign led by the Association of Convenience Stores to help protect shopworkers from abuse and make streets safer.

 After being elected as chair of the Rugby League APPG, Baines began to campaign both publicly and privately for the sports first ever knighthood in its 130-year history, labelling it a "a sporting injustice that has persisted for far too long, that no Rugby League player had been knighted for services to the sport, its communities and our country.".
-On the 9th of June 2025, Billy Boston, who had 488 appearances for Wigan and overcame class prejudice to become the first non-white player selected for a Great Britain tour in 1954, became Rugby League's first ever Knight for his services to the game.
+On 9 June 2025, Billy Boston, who had 488 appearances for Wigan and overcame class prejudice to become the first non-white player selected for a Great Britain tour in 1954, became Rugby League's first ever Knight for his services to the game.